Vilin97/VasBlog/posts/post4.md

 published = "2021-08-02"
 +++

-# Tutorial on using spatial SSAs in DiffEqJump
 This blog will show how to use the functionality I added to [`DiffEqJump`](https://github.com/SciML/DiffEqJump.jl) over the summer.
 See [the documentation](https://diffeq.sciml.ai/latest/types/jump_types/) for a tutorial on getting started with `DiffEqJump`.

 ## Installing `DiffEqJump`

 To use `DiffEqJump` you will need to have [julia](https://julialang.org/downloads/) installed.
 Once in REPL, do `] add DiffEqJump`.
 After the installation finishes, you will be able to use all the functionality described below.

 ## Reversible binding model on a grid

 A 5 by 5 Cartesian grid:

 | <!-- -->  | <!-- -->  | <!-- -->  |  <!-- --> | <!-- -->  |